aym183/Kitt/README.md

     <img align="center" height="50" src="Kitt/Assets.xcassets/AppIcon.appiconset/appstore.png" style="margin:20px;">
      Kitt
 </h1>
+Assets.xcassets/AppIcon.appiconset/appstore.png

 Kitt is an iOS application that allows creators in the UAE to create and manage custom storefronts to sell products directly via their link-in-bio.
 The creators must make an account, set up their web pages, and add their products to the catalogue.
-Doing so creates a route that fetches the relevant data when users input the right URL.
+Doing so creates a route fetching relevant data when users input the correct URL.

-Users can browse through their favourite creators' storefronts, view their endorsed links and products, and buy directly via Stripe.
-The users interacted through a website and the creators managed storefronts through the application.
+Users can browse their favourite creators' storefronts, view their endorsed links and products, and buy directly via Stripe.
+The users interact through a website, and the creators manage storefronts through the application.
 This application was built as an MVP for a seed-funded startup in the UAE.

-Kitt is unavailable to download at the moment due to the project not being moved forward.
+Kitt is currently unavailable to download due to the project not being moved forward.

 ## Website
 ### Landing Page